 — Nelson Mandela

 NSIMBI - peace activists, educators, songwriter/performers – is a duo formed by Ugandan hip-hop artist GNL Zamba and American world fusion artist Miriam Tamar.
 Building on the acoustic sounds and indigenous instruments of Africa, Nsimbi blends contemporary elements of hip-hop and spoken word with English/Western songwriting techniques and vocals to merge the traditional with the modern.
-A global sound anchored in the rich messages of ancient East African proverbs and folklore emerges with their debut self-titled album, scheduled for release summer 2018.
+A global sound anchored in the rich messages of ancient East African proverbs and folklore emerges with their debut self-titled album.
 The collection bridges cultures with lyrics in English, Swahili, Luganda and Lingala.

 Miriam began her journey in Massachusetts, studying at the New England Conservatory of Music and Tufts University’s Peace and Justice Studies program.
 After an internship at RefugePoint, an international nonprofit lifeline for forgotten refugees, Miriam’s path took her to villages and cities across East Africa.
 During her five years living in Africa, Miriam developed curriculum for youth at the Insight Peace Education Project in post-conflict Gulu, Uganda.
 Liaising with the African Youth Initiative Network, Ugandan Ministry of Education and UNICEF, she engaged diverse stakeholders in deep learning.
 In partnership with Facing History and Ourselves, an international educational and professional development organization, Miriam advocated on issues ranging from the worldwide refugee crisis and global genocide, to conflict resolution and educating for peace.
 She also spearheaded community-based outreach projects at the Life Child Initiative in Pader, Uganda and TunaHAKI Center for Children in Moshi, Tanzania.